RobinMeis/MITMsmtp/README.md

 `sudo python3 setup.py install`

 ## Usage
-*This section describes the command line usage.
-For the API reference, please refer to API section.*
+*MITMsmtp can be used as standalone command line application and offers an easy to use Python3 API to integrate in your own project*

+### Command Line
 Running `MITMsmtp --help` will give you an overview about the available command line switches:
 ```
 usage: MITMsmtp [-h] [--server_address SERVER_ADDRESS] [--port PORT]